wso2/identity-apps/.changeset/updated-actions-ui.md

 "@wso2is/console": minor
 ---

 Update Actions UI styling and associated unit test.
-This change updates the status tag styles, icons and related component logic.
+This change adds the status tag  "Active/Not Active" in Actions section of identity-apps/console and adds its UI